drewnoakes/GameController/README.md

   play in more than one league (eg. HL kid-size and teen-size).
 This can also be used by game visualisers.

-- Coach data omitted from HL game state messages, reducing message size from 159 bytes to 75 (under half the original size).

 - When no drop in has yet occurred, 'dropInTeam' has value 2 instead of 0.

 - `STATE2_*` (SecondaryGameState, with Normal, Overtime, Timeout, Penalties) has been renamed to `PERIOD_*`.

 - `STATE_*` (with Initial, Ready, Set, Playing, Finished) has been renamed to `PLAY_MODE_*`.

+#### HL only

+- In the HL, the team having next kickoff may call a timeout without giving the timeout to their opponent.

+- Coach data omitted from HL game state messages, reducing message size from 159 bytes to 75 (under half the original size).

 ## 8. Known Issues